2017 was a very busy year

 Then to Kinugawa Onsen to melt away some body fat and just in time to get dress for a beautiful Japanese feast.
 Next day off to Tsukiji Market for more eats and then race around Tokyo in the Mari Cars.
 Next day back to shopping for Omiyage snack foods.
 This way we will not run out of Japanese food when we get back home.

-If too fast go to our blog on Tomodachi Tour.
+If too fast on Tomodachi Tour.
 Chris Imoto and Bobby Chinen, both MHS'69, did a hell of a job putting this tour together.
 We all can hardly wait for the next tour!

 November - We all gain so many pounds in Japan that we had two Senior Fitness Program events scheduled in November: the Battle of the Bands and the Magic Mushroom Dance.
 Did not loose the 7 pounds but we had a blast.
 Disco Queen Joann Chikuma organized both dances for us.